I've been doing home remodeling and handyman work for over 30 years. I've also built two wood strip canoes and restored an old wooden boat.

 - When it's all done, pat yourself on the back.
 You just saved a boatload of money!

-Thorough Planning Can Save You Lots of Time and Money
+Thorough Planning Will Save You Time and Money

 For the past several years, I've seen up close what storm damage looks like and what happens when people and insurance companies are forced to make repairs under pressure.
 It's helped me see the process from both sides, as a contractor and as an insurance company representative.